FAQ

 Do you only work with married couples?
 Or do you work with individuals and issues other than marriage, too?

 The focus of my marketing (and this website) is RelateGREAT because I specialize in transforming marriages into the ones everyone wants.
 To be able to help so many marriages from such a wide and varied background of personalities, circumstances, and situations, as you can imagine, I would need to have a broad background of expertise to be able to deal with anything that comes up in marriage situations from the mild (communication, intimacy, step-family transitions, and parenting issues) to the most severe (domestic violence, suicidality, affairs, child abuse, addiction, mental illness, etc.).
-So many things impact the quality of marriage—especially our individual work with our own selves—that the person you are working with (me) must be well-versed in all key aspects of psychology and relationship dynamics.
+So many things impact the quality of marriage, especially our individual work with ourselves, that the person you are working with (me) must be well-versed in all key aspects of psychology and relationship dynamics.

 Whether you choose to work with me or not, it may be helpful to know what to look for as you carefully shop around for a counselor expert in depression and anxiety treatment: They should have a strong background in cognitive-behavioral therapy (CBT) and/or dialectical behavioral therapy (DBT) and should be skilled in helping you in the following four skill areas crucial to effective depression and anxiety management: